Wight Conservation - Diary

 The wild flowers have been magnificent, in particular the Cowslips as the photographs show.

 Cowslips are special on Wight Conservation’s estate and we are learning how to create the best habitat for them.
-Cattle are removed from the cowslip fields early in February before the flowers emerge, thus saving them from being grazed.
+Cattle are removed from the cowslip fields early in February before the flowers

 The flowers shed their seeds in August and care is taken not to disturb the stems beforehand.